If you've ever felt the frustration of managing multiple online accounts, whether…

 However, a closer examination of what both these POS systems offer might suggest otherwise.

-For a long time, Shopify’s POS system was limited to iOS, and businesses using Android-based devices had no access to this resourceful app.
+For a long time, Shopify’s POS system was limited to iOS, leaving businesses using Android devices without access to this resourceful app.
 But since the beginning of 2016, both Android and iOS users have had access to Shopify POS.

-Similar to Shopify, both iOS and Android devices have access to Square’s POS app.
+Similar to Shopify, Square’s POS app is available on both iOS and Android devices.
 At this Point, it’s worth mentioning that feedback from users indicates that both POS systems work perfectly with iPads

 However, Square’s premium app, Square Retail, is the sole exception to the rule.
 This plugin prides itself on more advanced features; it’s also exclusive to iPads.